SolderingArmor/freeton-dens/README.md

 tonos-cli call $DNS_ADDRESS changeOwnership '{"newOwnerAddress":"0:0000000000000000000000000000000000000000000000000000000000000001", "newOwnerPubKey": "0x0000000000000000000000000000000000000000000000000000000000000000"}' --sign keys1.json --abi ../contracts/DnsRecord.abi.json
 ```

 ## Usage

 Now, when you understand how DnsRecord functions are called, let's see a typical use-cases.
-For reading simplicity and space preservance only function names will be written.
+For reading simplicity and space preservance only function()/_getter names will be written.

 ### Registering a top-level domain
 1. Deploy a top-level domain;